National Broadband Network

 - NBN Co's costs, structure, commercial prospects and strategic plans

 - the public policy process which led to the NBN and NBN Co's governance

 - the economic and social costs and benefits of the availability of high speed broadband of differing properties via various technologies, the role of Government support and a number of other longer-term industry matters.

-On 3 October 2013, the Minister outlined the Terms of Reference for the first of these reviews, which will be undertaken by the new NBN Co Board and is expected to report to Government on 2 December 2013.
+On 3 October 2013, the Minister outlined the Terms of Reference for the first of these reviews, which has been undertaken by the new NBN Co Board.
+The Government received a draft of NBN Co's Strategic Review on 2 December 2013.
+On 12 December 2013, NBN Co published the Strategic Review into the NBN rollout after detailed consideration.
 Further information on the conduct and timing of the other reviews will be provided as decisions are announced by Government.